Published on | by redblob14

 I’ve been drinking it for around a year, off and on, and I really like the effects.
 It takes around 2 weeks to see the main improvements, but I find that when I’m using it my skin doesn’t feel like a pile of wood shavings, and it’s a nice light-pinkish in colour.

 Apart from slurping it up, you can also use ACV topically.
 I normally do this with cotton pads or a sponge, but you can also apply it straight to the scalp or soak your hands and feet in a bowl.
-I’ve even heard of people with penile psoriasis dipping their bits and bobs in it, but I imagine that to sting like a Godzilla-sized jellyfish from hell.
+I’ve even heard of people with penile psoriasis dipping their bits in it, but remember, only try this if you have nuts of steel as the stinging and pain will be pretty, pretty high!

 Research shows that when used externally, it promotes blood circulation in the small capillaries of the skin, has antiseptic qualities which prevent bacteria, and regulates pH levels on the skin.